dottipr/PAGEpy/README.md

 Computes and plots the average Hamming distance among feature sets in each generation.

 `plot_sorted_frequencies(loaded_dict, loaded_df)`
-- Compares feature selection frequencies between the first and latest generation:
-Sorts and normalizes the frequency of selected features (1s) and plots the changes over time.
+- Compares feature selection frequencies between the first and latest generation: by sorting and normalizing the frequency of selected features between these two generations.

 **Example Usage**
 ```python